 There are circumstances in which adults working with children displaying extreme behaviours can legitimately intervene by using either non-restrictive or restrictive physical interventions.
-This is a complex area and staff, volunteers and the school must have regard to government guidance and legislation and local guidance produced by Warwickshire This means that the school/setting should:

-ensure it has a lawful physical intervention policy that is consistent with WSCB and government guidance and County Council11 as well as the school's behaviour management and safeguarding policies.
+This is a complex area and staff, volunteers and the school must have regard to government guidance and legislation and local guidance produced by Warwickshire ensure it has a lawful physical intervention policy that is consistent with WSCB and government guidance and County Council11 as well as the school's behaviour management and safeguarding policies.
 The law and guidance for schools states that adults may reasonably intervene to prevent a child from: